What Does it Mean to Study Web Development?

 What Does a Web Developer Do?

-A decade ago, a person with a little computer expertise and some HTML skills might be considered a Web developer simply because few people had better backgrounds.
-Fortunately (or unfortunately), Web development has come a long way since then.
-Web development has become a profession with standards.
-More expertise than ever is needed to succeed.
+A decade ago, a person with a little computer experience and some HTML skills might be considered a Web developer simply because few people had better backgrounds.
+However, Web development has come a long way since then, and expertise is needed to succeed.

 Web developers produce sites and systems on the World Wide Web for organizations.
 The sites might be purely for information sites, but they are based on Web information systems that combine analysis, design, and authoring with multimedia development and traditional computing skills, particularly programming and using databases.